opds-community/drafts/opds-1.2.md

   <dd>An Atom Feed whose Atom Entries are exclusively OPDS Catalog Entries.</dd>

   <dt>Acquisition Link</dt>
-  <dd>An atom:link element with a relation that begins with `http://opds-spec.org/acquisition` and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
-See the Sections Acquisition Relations and Acquiring Publications.
-They are serialized as OPDS Catalog Feed Documents.</dd>
+  <dd>An atom:link element with a relation that begins with <code>http://opds-spec.org/acquisition</code> and refers to the Resource which holds the content of the described Publication or the Resource through which it may be acquired for any OPDS Catalog Entry.
+Check the following sections for more detail: <a href="#521-acquisition-relations">Acquisition Relations</a> and <a href="#53-acquiring-publications">Acquiring Publications</a>.</dd>

   <dt>Complete Catalog Entry</dt>
   <dd>An OPDS Catalog Entry that includes all known metadata about the described Publication and is referenced by a Partial Catalog Entry.</dd>